ruijadom/redux/README.md

 _"To specify how the state tree is transformed by actions, you write pure reducers_

 #### Reducer - (prevState, action) => newState

+Reducers - specify how the app´s state changes in response to actions sent to hte store Function that accepts state and action as arguments, and returns the next state of the application